Twitter Cold DM Templates That Actually Get Replies (2026)

 Look at how the prospect writes their tweets.
 Are they formal or casual?
 Do they use emojis?
 Mirror their communication style for higher engagement.

-Asking Complex Questions Instead of Yes/No
+Asking Complex Questions Instead of Yes or No

 Frequently Asked Questions